kyma-project/kyma/docs/event-bus/03-04-knative-event-mesh.md

 You can also create expressions which allow the Trigger to filter the incoming Events.
 For details on setting filters, read the **Trigger filtering** section [this](https://knative.dev/docs/eventing/broker-trigger/) document.

-## Test Knative eventing mesh

-To test the solution, make sure you properly configure the HTTP Source Adapter responsible for receiving and forwarding Events.
-For detailed instructions, read [this](https://github.com/kyma-project/kyma/tree/master/components/event-sources/adapter/http) document.